groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.2.16 (2020-06-17) =
-* ADDED Custom headers support to the email editor.
+* ADDED Custom headers support to the simple email editor.
+Useful for adding `Cc` `Bcc` `From` or other email headers.
+* ADDED Central DB updates for WaaS multisite installs.
+* ADDED `{notes}` replacement code for the new notes format.
+* ADDED additional filter to the step enqueue method for logic compatibility.
+* ADDED Support for Google reCAPTCHA v3.
-* TWEAKED Contact API to support limits,
+* TWEAKED Contacts API endpoint now support `limit` and `offset`.
+* TWEAKED improved the extensions shop in the settings if no extensions are activated.
+* FIXED Screen options no longer saving due to breaking change in WP `5.4.2`
+* FIXED SMS Broadcasts not showing in the scheduled list.

 = 2.2.15.1 (2020-06-16) =
 * HOT FIX Cancelled broadcasts are not moved out of the event queue.